Selenocysteine: Selenoproteins

+As of 2021, 136 human proteins (in 37 families) are known to contain selenocysteine (selenoproteins).

+Breakdown

 Selenocysteine is decomposed by the enzyme selenocysteine lyase into L-alanine and selenide.

-As of 2021, 136 human proteins (in 37 families) are known to contain selenocysteine (selenoproteins).
+This probably helps with the safe recycling of Sec during degradation of selenoproteins.

+Toxicity

+Just as selenomethionine can be randomly incorporated into proteins, selenocystine can also be mistakenly attached to tRNACys by cysteinyl-tRNA synthetase and incorporated into proteins in lieu of cystine.
+This causes considerable toxicity.
+A variant synthase that can distinguish between Cys and Sec helps reduce toxicity.

+Derivatives

 Selenocysteine derivatives γ-glutamyl-Se-methylselenocysteine and Se-methylselenocysteine occur naturally in plants of the genera Allium and Brassica.

 Applications

 Biotechnological applications of selenocysteine include use of 73Se-labeled Sec (half-life of 73Se = 7.2 hours) in positron emission tomography (PET) studies and 75Se-labeled Sec (half-life of 75Se = 118.5 days) in specific radiolabeling, facilitation of phase determination by multiwavelength anomalous diffraction in X-ray crystallography of proteins by introducing Sec alone, or Sec together with selenomethionine (SeMet), and incorporation of the stable 77Se isotope, which has a nuclear spin of 1/2 and can be used for high-resolution NMR, among others.